 As noted above, participants receive a heating system check, an energy audit, weatherization measures, an infiltration reduction, natural gas usage reduction measures and consumer education.
 The target market for LIURP is all low income residential customers within Distribution's New York service territory.
-A preferred application status is given to participants in Distribution's LICAAP.
 Customers meeting all of the following criteria will be eligible to participate in LIURP:

-- HEAP eligible; - Account is active and the customer has occupied the residence for at least one year; - Must be an owner of the residence or a tenant with the proper landlord authorization requirements completed and on-file; and - Must be a single-family dwelling, or a two unit residence if each unit has its own meter.
+- HEAP eligible; - Account is active and the customer has occupied the residence for at least one year; - Must be an owner of the residence or a tenant with the proper landlord authorization requirements completed and on-file; and addition, if a two unit residence is being considered, both customers individually need to meet the program eligibility requirements.

+• Must be a single-family dwelling, or a two unit residence if each unit has its own meter.
 It should be noted that referrals are made on the basis of consumption, meaning the highest users of natural gas are referred for weatherization services first, once the eligibility criteria is met.
-In addition, if a two unit residence is being considered, both customers individually need to meet the program eligibility requirements.
+In